fjcarval/AzureDevOps-Demo/README.md

 All testing is done via the pipelines.
 The Pipeline is defined into stages using Build and Deploy.

 # Contribute
 Feedback is welcome.
-Please create a branch and open a PR with any suggestions.
+Please create a branch and open a PR with any suggestions.:-)